Texas Truck Accident Lawyers: Get Compensation for Your Injuries

 (4) Is used in transporting material found by the Secretary of Transportation to be hazardous under 49 U.S.C.
 5103 and transported in a quantity requiring placarding under regulations prescribed by the Secretary under 49 CFR, subtitle B, chapter I, subchapter C.

+The FMCSA Federal Motor Carrier Safety Regulations 49 C.F.R. § 390.5 defines the meaning of a commercial motor vehicle very precisely.
 This definition is important, because CMVs engaged in interstate commerce are subject to a myriad of federal regulations overseen by the Federal Motor Carrier Safety Administration (“FMCSA”).
 These regulations impose strict rules on companies that operate these vehicles, as well as drivers.